jdudley7060/STARS/README.md

 # STARS
-This Repository contains the python files used for the compilation of the 2020 UW-Madison STARS report
+This Repository contains some of the python files used for the compilation of UW-Madison STARS report